 This by no means is a definitive list of every type of scam that is going on.
 But it gives you a feel for what people are doing.
 Every day there is something new!

 Scammers are very creative.
 I just wish they would use that creativity in other areas.
-Hopefully, this post helps you more easily recognise the characteristics of a scam, making all the variants more easily identifiable.
+Hopefully, this post helps you more easily recognize the characteristics of a scam, making all the variants identifiable.

 Be safe at working online.

 I’ll ask one more time.
-If there is one good deed you want to do today.
+Suppose there is one good deed you want to do today.
 Please share this with a friend so that they don’t get duped!